Highlights for mexiletine

 mexiletine May Interact with Other Medications

 Do not take this medicine with any of the following medications:\n-dofetilide\n\nThis medicine may also interact with the following medications:\n-caffeine\n-cimetidine\n-medicines for depression, anxiety, or psychotic disturbances\n-medicines to control heart rhythm\n-phenobarbital\n-phenytoin\n-rifampin\n-theophylline

 How to Use mexiletine

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 It is recommended that you take this medicine with food or an antacid.
 Take your doses at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking except on the advice of your doctor or health care professional.\n\nTalk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Your condition will be monitored closely when you first begin therapy.
 Often, this drug is first started in a hospital or other monitored health care setting.
 Once you are on maintenance therapy, visit your doctor or health care professional for regular checks on your progress.
 Because your condition and use of this medicine carry some risk, it is a good idea to carry an identification card, necklace or bracelet with details of your condition, medications, and doctor or health care professional.\n\nYou may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol can make you more dizzy, increase flushing and rapid heartbeats.
 Avoid alcoholic drinks.

 Keep out of reach of children.\n\nStore at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Throw away any unused medicine after the expiration date.

-Last Updated: January 6, 2009
+Last Updated: July 6, 2009